Dene Kede and Inuuqatigiit Homeschool in the NWT

 Student reflections: Written or recorded responses in any language.
 Even a short paragraph connecting the activity to Dene Kede or Inuuqatigiit strands ("this relates to our relationship with the land because...") demonstrates educational intentionality.

-Visual evidence: Photos of completed tasks, harvested materials, tools made or maintained, maps, crafts.
-Video is accepted.
+Visual evidence: Photos of completed tasks, harvested materials, tools made or maintained, and maps or crafts.
+Video can supplement the evidence; confirm acceptable formats with the principal.

 Elder or community witness statements: A brief letter or signed note from an elder or community member who participated in the teaching adds weight to the portfolio.